 The Scituate Watershed comprises portions of 6 communities:

 • Scituate 84%

 • Foster 55%

-٠ Glocester 31%
+• Glocester 31%

-٠ Johnston 8%
+• Johnston 8%

-٠ Cranston 2%
+• Cranston 2%

-٠ Smithfield 0.1%
+• Smithfield 0.1%

 According to 2003-04 land use /land cover data from the RI Geographic Information System (RIGIS), the watershed is largely undeveloped.
 Only 2% of the watershed is classified as high-density residential, commercial or industrial land use.
 The major land use/ cover is forestland.
 Development in the watershed is primarily concentrated along major transportation corridors (Routes 6, 101 and 116).
 Land use, development and construction activities in the watershed are governed through a combination of federal, state, and municipal regulations.
 The watershed is subject to development pressure due to its proximity to Providence.
-The watershed is controlled by the PWSB.
-This area includes the reservoir, the tributary reservoirs and land adjacent to most of these water bodies.
+The watershed is within a 10-mile radius from Providence City Hall.
+Nearly 17,000 acres or 28% of the watershed is controlled by the PWSB.3 This area includes the reservoir, the tributary reservoirs and land adjacent to most of these water bodies.
 The PWSB works to acquire critical parcels of land and buffer zones within the watershed to ensure critical watershed resources are protected.
-Most lands owned by the PWSB are within a $\frac{1}{2}$ mile of the reservoirs.
+Most lands owned by the PWSB are within a 1⁄2 mile of the reservoirs.

-&lt;sup>3 Providence Water Supply System Management Plan, Providence Water Supply Board, April 2010
+3 Providence Water Supply System Management Plan, Providence Water Supply Board, April 2010